v8/v8.dev/src/features/explicit-resource-management.md

 ## Availability

-Explicit Resource Management is shipped in V8 v13.4.
+Explicit Resource Management is shipped in Chromium 134 and V8 v13.8.

 ## Explicit Resource Management support